Mark Spitz: Film and television career

 After Spitz retired from competitive swimming at age 22, he was managed by the William Morris Agency, which tried to get him into show business while he was still a household name due to his athletic success.

 A poster featuring Spitz wearing his swimsuit and gold medals led ESPN to retroactively label him "the hottest pin-up since Betty Grable".

 In Spitz's TV debut, he appeared as himself in a skit as a dentist on a Bob Hope special that aired October 5, 1972.
 In 1973–74, Spitz appeared on TV's The Tonight Show Starring Johnny Carson and The Sonny & Cher Comedy Hour.
 On the TV drama Emergency!, he portrayed Pete Barlow, whose wife (played by Spitz's wife, Suzy) is accidentally shot by a handgun in an overfull drawer.
 He also appeared briefly on The Dean Martin Celebrity Roast of California Governor Ronald Reagan in September 1973.

 Spitz went to work for ABC Sports in 1976 and worked on many sports presentations, including coverage of the 1976 Summer Olympics in Montreal and the 1984 Summer Olympics in Los Angeles.
 In 1985 he appeared as a TV announcer in Challenge of a Lifetime.
 He continued as a broadcaster for some time, but within a few years, he was hardly seen as a public figure except perhaps as a commentator for swimming events like the 2004 Summer Olympics.
 Instead Spitz focused on his real estate company in Beverly Hills and hobbies such as sailing.

+Spitz licensed his image for use in the 2001 film, Scotland, PA, which is a spoof of Macbeth set in the 1970s.
+The character Donald is a huge fan of Mark Spitz and has a poster of him in his bedroom over his television where he watches recordings of Spitz in competition.
+Director Billy Morrissette's audio commentary notes that they were told when obtaining the license that the poster did not exist when the footage aired.
+He explained to Spitz's people that the film was a comedy and not going for strict historical accuracy.